CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

-Android-based project to detect and (hopefully one day) prevent fake base stations (IMSI-Catchers) in GSM/UMTS Networks.
+Android-based project to detect and (hopefully one day) avoid fake base stations (IMSI-Catchers) in GSM/UMTS Networks.
 Sounds cool and security is important to you?
 Feel free to visit our [OFFICIAL DEVELOPMENT THREAD ON XDA](http://forum.xda-developers.com/showthread.php?t=1422969) and contribute!
 Not a developer?
 Don't worry, you can help too.
 Get the APP [GSMmap-APK](https://opensource.srlabs.de/projects/mobile-network-assessment-tools/wiki/GSMmap-apk) and submit collected data to the [GSM Security Map](https://www.gsmmap.org/) in order to enlarge its database for comparison of mobile network protection capabilities!

 Want to add source code of an important app?
 Contribute it [here](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/tree/master/MERGESOURCE), **carefully** follow this [README](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/MERGESOURCE/SOURCES_README).